-▶ The clinical efficacy of a support surface does not rely solely on the internal construction.
-Thus, the benefits to the individual are not solely dependent upon on whether foam is above air or air is above foam.
+The clinical efficacy of a support surface does not rely solely on the internal construction.
 There are other considerations that have varying influences on clinical outcomes and, just as no two alternating air support surfaces are the same, no two hybrid mattresses with a high specification foam interface are the same either.